The story of Monsieur Jourdan, a botanist and the dervish Mastalishah, a famous sorcerer

 “The story of Monsieur Jourdan, a botanist and the dervish Mastalishah, a famous sorcerer” (Hekayəti Müsyo Jordan həkimi nəbatat və Dərviş Məstəli şah cadukuni-məşhur) the second comedy in four acts by the Azerbaijani writer and playwright Mirza Fatali Akhundov, written in 1850 in the Azerbaijani language.
 It is noted that the comedy was directed against the medieval feudal ideology, against superstitions.
 Translated by the author into Russian, it was published in 1851 in the Kavkaz newspaper.
-The first production on the Russian stage, on the translation of the author, took place in the same year in St. Petersburg, in 1852 the play was staged in Tiflis, and in 1883 - in Nakhchivan.
+The first production on the Russian stage, in the author's own translation, took place in the same year in St. Petersburg.
+The play was staged in Tiflis in 1852, and in Nakhchivan in 1883.

-Monsieur Jourdans prototype was the French natural scientist Claude Thomas Alexis Jordan (1814-1897), who has come for real to the Transcaucasia for the purpose of scientific studies in those years and researched, in particular, the flora of Karabakh, where the action takes place in the comedy.
+Monsieur Jourdan's prototype was the French natural scientist Claude Thomas Alexis Jordan (1814-1897), who actually came to Transcaucasia for scientific studies and researched, in particular, the flora of Karabakh, where the comedy is set.
 It is even assumed that M. F. Akhundov was personally acquainted with the French scientist and talked with him, which helped him to create the artistic image of the scientist.
 It is noted that in his work M. F. Akhundov provides true data about the scientific activities of Alexis Jourdan and the amendments he made to the classification of the plants.